 Together with other Ministers and the Welsh Government, I have continued to update individuals and businesses throughout subsequent changes to the Regulations.
-I outlined the intention to impose the restrictions and requirements achieved through these Regulations in a televised broadcast on the evening of 22 September; the proposed changes have been widely reported by the media.
+The Minister for Health and Social Services explained in a press conference earlier today the intention to impose the restrictions and requirements achieved through these Regulations; the proposed changes have been widely reported by the media.